nebari-dev/nebari-docs/docs/docs/troubleshooting.md

 ### Provide individual users with unique environments and cloud instance types

 Nebari allows for admins to set up user groups which each have access to specific environments and server instance types.
 This allows for a fine-tuned management of your cloud resources.
 For example, you can create a special user group for a team of ML engineers which provides access to GPUs and a PyTorch environment.
 This will prevent inexperienced users from accidentally consuming expensive resources.
-Provided you have performed some setup ahead of time, users can chooose both instance types as well as environments at server launch time.
+Provided you have performed some setup ahead of time, users can choose both instance types as well as environments at server launch time.

 First, you will need to create new node groups, one for each type of GPU instance you would like to provide users.